Disenchanted (film): Marketing

 On November 12, 2021, which was Disney+ Day, the film's logo was revealed.
 On May 17, 2022, a first look was revealed, depicting both Giselle and Malvina.
 On September 9, 2022, at the D23 Expo, a teaser trailer was unveiled.
 The official trailer was released on November 1, 2022.

 A featurette titled "Nostalgia" was released, showcasing some of the film's animated sequences.
 It was taken down from YouTube but reuploaded on November 12, 2022.

 Release

 Disenchanted was originally scheduled to premiere exclusively on Disney+ on November 24, 2022, which would have coincided with Thanksgiving.
 On October 18, 2022, it was announced that the release would be moved up six days and would now be released on November 18, although keeping the original release date on November 24 in some territories.
-It premiered at the El Capitan Theatre in Los Angeles on November 16, 2022, and was released on Disney+ on November 18.
+The film had its premiere at the El Capitan Theatre in Los Angeles on November 16, 2022.